ilachill/ilachill.github.io/index.md

 I am a Post-Doc in the COSIC research group in KU Leuven (Belgium) and a researcher in Cryptography at [<span style="color:#f00909">Zama</span>](https://zama.ai/){:target="_blank"}.
 My main research subjects are <span style="color:#f00909">**Fully Homomorphic Encryption**</span>, <span style="color:#f00909">**Multi-Party Computation**</span> and <span style="color:#f00909">**Cloud Computing**</span>. <br>

 I did a B.S. in Mathematics at University of Cagliari, Italy (2012) and a M.S. in Cryptology at University Joseph Fourier of Grenoble, France (2014).
 From 2015 to 2018 I was a PhD student in the Crypto team at the Laboratory of Mathematics of Versailles, under the supervision of Louis Goubin and Nicolas Gama.
-I defended the PhD thesis _Towards efficient and secure Fully Homomorphic Encryption and cloud computing_ in May 2018.
+I defended the PhD thesis _Towards efficient and secure Fully Homomorphic Encryption and cloud computing_ in May 2018. <br>
 I've been also:
 *	An ATER (research and teaching) at University of Versailles (UVSQ, Versailles, France) during the 2017-2018 accademic year.
 *	A research intern in the Cryptography Research group at Microsoft Research (Redmond, WA, USA) during Summer 2018.
 *	A visiting scientist for the [<span style="color:#f00909">Lattices: Algorithms, Complexity, and Cryptography</span>](https://simons.berkeley.edu/programs/lattices2020){:target="_blank"}  program at Simons Institute (Berkeley, CA, USA) in January-February 2020.